osmandapp/web/main/docs/user/widgets/info-widgets.md

 <InfoAndroidOnly />

+The glide ratio is the horizontal distance divided by the change in altitude.
+For example, if your hand glider has a glide ratio of 7 to 1, then for every foot of altitude lost, you will be able to move forward 7 feet.
+You can read more about it [here](https://en.wikipedia.org/wiki/Lift-to-drag_ratio#Glide_ratio).

-The widgets show the glide ratio to the target or the average glide ratio for the current flight.
+- *Glide ratio to the target*.
+Displays the glide ratio required to reach the target point.
+- *Average glide ratio*.
+Shows the average value of the glide ratio over the specified time interval.

 | | |
 |------------|------------|